 On Blogging: I have rarely viewed this blog as marketing.
 I’d always seen it primarily as writing and connecting.
 Good writing markets itself, and me.
 So I write here mostly as an exercise in short form writing, as a way to connect, and to help get my work out there.
 That’s part of why there are no ads here and why I try to avoid most of the annoyances you find on other blogs.
 It’s just me, you and a good, honest, intelligent discussion (at least your half is – hahaha :)

-On Agents: I don’t have one and never have.
+On Agents: I don’t have one and never have [Update 2014: I worked with David Fugate on The Year Without Pants].
 I’ve looked for one with each of the last two books, but couldn’t find one that I liked or that was interested in the particular book I was working on (or was interested in the long view of representing me).
 I’d like one, but so far it’s been way more work and frustration than writing the books themselves.
 I haven’t needed a speaker bureau (e.g. agent), but now and then requests come in from them for gigs I would not get otherwise and I say yes.

-Secret to my success: I attribute my success to having been at this for years.
+Secret to my success: I attribute my success to working at this for years and taking a long term view.
 There is no secret.
 Without the successful books much of this would not be possible – (good) books still provide a credibility in the world that most blogs do not (and if you want advice on writing a book, this is for you).
 I am an army of one, not part of consulting firm, so I only have one calendar to fill which makes me lean and agile, which helps.
 It’s no secret, but it does seem unusual, that I feel intensely grateful to the universe I can make a living doing what I love, writing, in this era.

 Also see: Should I quit my job now